Spaying & Neutering

 Why should I Spay or Neuter my pet?

 There are many health benefits to spaying and neutering your pet. the obvious benefits are not having heat periods and unwanted offspring.
 The animals’ tendency to roam will decrease.
 Most pets become less aggressive toward people and other animals as well.
-Other benefits to spaying and neuter are to help control the pet population and prevent unwanted pregnancies with this standard procedure.
+Other benefits of spaying and neutering are to help control the pet population and prevent unwanted pregnancies with this standard procedure.

-- For Females: They have a low to no risk of mammary gland tumors/cancer, pyometra, uterine/ovarian cancer, and uterine infections it’s the same as pyometra.
+- For Females: They have a low to no risk of mammary gland tumors/cancer, pyometra, uterine/ovarian cancers, and uterine infections.
 The Spayed Females cat and dog do not have reproductive tract disease problems, and both are troubled with significantly fewer cases of mammary cancer and tumors.

 Females in good health can also have the surgery done when they are in heat or pregnant.